Our Story

 We offer our gratitude and thankfulness to the wonderful teachers and staff who have been so devoted to the school over these many years.
 We would like to thank our students and their parents who have also shown their support over the years.
 As we move forward with the ministry of Trinity Ev.
 Lutheran Church we have faith that God will help lead us to be able to re-open at a future date.
 Please keep the TLS staff and the future of TLS in your prayers.

-Rev. Jonanthan Meraz - January 31, 2016 - December 31, 2021
+Rev. Jonanthan Meraz - 2016 - 2021

 2016 - On January 31st Pastor Meraz is installed as pastor of Trinity.

-2020 -Trinity celebrates our 100th Anniversary!
+2020 - Trinity celebrates our 100th Anniversary!
 The Coronavirus Pandemic hits the United States in March.
 All anniversary celebrations are postponed.
 Church services were not held from March 15th thru May 17th.

 October 2020 - With Covid restrictions still in place our Oktoberfest Luncheon was canceled.
 The LWML sponsored a fundraiser and took orders for a take home dinner of bratwurst or hotdogs, German potato salad or Southern potato salad. baked beans, sauerkraut and a cookie.
 It was a huge success with 69 dinners prepared and netted a profit of $470 towards LWML missions.